szabgab/perlmaven.com/sites/en/pages/migrating-from-dancer-to-dancer2.md

 then I ran the tests and also committed the changes to see what Travis-CI will tell us.

-<b>Update:</b> the Dancer2::Plugin::Passphrase module was fixed and I could get rid of the Fake.pm.
+**Update:** the Dancer2::Plugin::Passphrase module was fixed and I could get rid of the Fake.pm.
 Nevertheless I left it here in case you encounter a similar situation with another module.

 Even before I got back the results from Travis-CI I ran the tests myself and got the following error message: